Navigating Junior Year

 Your support is important.
 Understanding the dynamics of junior year can help in the process.

 - With fewer core courses in their schedule, students gain in-depth study in their major through upper division classes.
 These challenging courses foster critical thinking skills that enable students to apply classroom theory to real-world situations.
 In addition, they develop the confidence to express their views, even if they conflict with textbooks, professors and peers.

 - Peer support within one's academic major further develops as students spend more time together in the classroom and through co-curricular activities.

 - Experiential activities like study abroad, internships, independent study and research offer increased opportunities for students to enrich their learning.

 - Faculty-student mentoring becomes increasingly important as juniors seek out-of-classroom learning opportunities and advice regarding post-graduation.

 Graduate School and Career Plans Move to the Forefront

 - Active participation in Career Services programs and workshops is imperative as students look beyond graduation.
-Career Services advisors and resources can assist students in researching graduate programs and careers and in polishing their resumes, vitas, portfolios and interview skills.
+Students can gain assistance with researching graduate programs and careers as well as in polishing their resumes, curricula vitae, portfolios and interview skills.

-- Students who diversify their experiences through multiple internships, study abroad and service-learning activities broaden their perspectives and capabilities as well as boost their resumes and graduate school applications.
+- Students who diversify their experiences through multiple internships, study abroad and service-learning activities broaden their perspectives and capabilities, in addition to boosting their resumes and graduate school applications.